knacko/knacko.github.io/content/_posts/2022-01-23-code-snippets.md

 #==== label ====================================================================
 ```

-The big limitation is that you can't use any `space` characters in the label.
+The big limitation is that you can't use any `SPACE` characters in the label.
 I use this primarily for function names, and separating sections in a function like validation, code, or logic, so it serves sufficiently well until a similar functionality is included with RStudio.
 However, there may be a solution to this using custom keyboard shortcuts, but I'll explore that in a future post.

 For some of the snippets I use day-to-day, check out [here](https://github.com/knacko/Rsnippets).